hitherejoe/LeanbackCards/README.md

 </p>

 Leanback cards is a Widget library for use with Android TV applications.
 It provides an extended set of customisable content cards to enhance your User Interfaces.

+Think of this as a playground to try out the cards quickly and easily - so feel free to take the code and use it for the components you need!

 The cards currently include:

 ## Live Card